This page provides the release notes for the Agora Video SDK for Android.

 - Occasional black screens on some Android devices.

-- Occasionally, the settings applied to the background image of a live transcoding do not take effect.
+- Occasionally, the settings applied to the background image in live transcoding do not take effect.

-- Occasionally on some devices, the video height and width are swapped in the communication mode.
+- Occasionally on some devices, the video height and width are swapped in the Communication profile.

 - Occasional crashes on Android devices when remote users frequently join and leave the channel.